ibm-cloud-docs/secrets-manager/endpoints.md

 | Dallas (`us-south`) | Frankfurt (`eu-de`) | Paris (`eu-fr2`) |
 |---------------------|---------------------|------------------|
 | [Yes]{: tag-green} | [Yes]{: tag-green} | [Yes]{: tag-green} |
-{: caption="Regions where Vault Dedicated plan is available" caption-side="top"}
+{: caption="Regions where Vault Dedicated plan is available" caption-side="bottom"}

 The Vault Dedicated plan is currently available as a public beta.
 Beta features are provided for evaluation and testing purposes and have limitations compared to generally available features.
 {: beta}